iconify/icon-finder/docs/core/blocks.md

 For example, when browsing the collections list, UI needs to render the following blocks:

 -   `filter`: CollectionsFilterBlock.
 This block represents the search field to filter collections.
 -   `categories`: FiltersBlock.
-This block represents the categories filters.
+This block represents the categories' filters.
 -   `collections`: CollectionsListBlock.
 This block represents the collections list.

 Each block has a corresponding type, making it easy to use with TypeScript.
 To easily identify any block, each block has property `type`.